 The ELCAS pier head is simply another row of causeway modules.

-A fender string was installed to resist berthing forces and provide some measure of the standoff that allowed the 140-tonne crawler crane to lift containers from the lighter to an awaiting truck and trailer.
+A fender string was installed to resist berthing forces and provide some measure of the stand-off that allowed the 140-tonne crawler crane to lift containers from the lighter to an awaiting truck and trailer.

 The piles used for the fender string are pointed instead of hollow to allow them to be driven deeper than the normal piles.
-Because the pier head was not wide enough to allow a truck to turn the 180 degrees needed a motorised turntable at the seaward end of the pier head was used, ingenious I think.
+Because the pier head was not wide enough to allow a truck to turn the 180 degrees needed a motorised turntable at the seaward end of the pier head was used, ingenious, I think.

 At the beach end, a pair of ramps were used to transition from the pier causeway to the beach.

-Recognising these shortcomings and because of the physical condition of the ELCAS stock a decision was made to replace it, the new system coming into service, after several contract problems, in the mid-nineties.
+Recognising these shortcomings and because of the physical condition of the ELCAS stock, a decision was made to replace it, the new system coming into service, after several contract issues, in the mid-nineties.
 Instead of jacking floating modules out of the water, ELCAS-M uses a cantilever method to build out from the beach, without the deck modules touching the water, and thus, practically immune from wave conditions.

 Apart from the method of construction, the ELCAS-M design was not that much of a change from ELCAS.